 Before You Begin: Design and Genotyping

-- Design: We strongly recommend that we are involved in the CRISPR/Cas targeting strategy design.
-The efficiency of targeting and thus the likelihood of success depends critically on the design.
-We will provide you with guidance and protocols on testing candidates to identify highly active gRNAs.
+- Design: We strongly recommend that we are involved in the design of the targeting strategy.
+The efficiency and thus the likelihood of success depends critically on the design.
+Mistakes in mice are expensive in terms of both money and time.

 CRISPR/Cas Reagents For Injection

-- Currently, we are having the reagents for injection commercially prepared.
+- Reagents for injection are commercially prepared.
 Contact us for details.

-- The current commercial vendor costs for injection-ready reagents (guide RNA, Cas9 mRNA and ssDNA oligo targeting vector) are from $1000 to $2000.
-Before you purchase your reagents, we recommend that you have us review them for accuracy and strategy.
+- The current commercial vendor costs for injection-ready reagents (guide RNA, Cas9 protein and ssDNA oligo or dsDNA targeting vector) are from $1000 to $2000.

 CRISPR/Cas Mutagenesis by Injection of Fertilized Eggs